olive-robotics/olvx_playground_camera/README.md

 ### 7. Semantic Segmentation

 This example runs a semantic segmentation model to generate image masks of what the camera can see.
+For our testing, we ran this on a Jetson Orin NX computer.

 ![segmentation.gif](images/segmentation.gif)